parallelchain-io/parallelchain-docs/docs/concepts/staking/block_reward.md

 Total amount of stake x Issuance rate
 ```

-For example, the total amount of stake of a validator is `100,000 XPLL` currently, and the issuance rate is `0.001`, then the total amount of XPLL to be issued to that validator in next epoch will be `100,000 * 0.001 = 100 XPLL`.
+For example, if the total amount of stake of a validator is `100,000 XPLL` currently, and the issuance rate is `0.001`, then the total amount of XPLL to be issued to that validator in the next epoch will be `100,000 * 0.001 = 100 XPLL`.

 The issuance rate is calculated as follows: